©Photo by iStock: torwai

 Ask Hilary: Questions From Readers Answered

 Savvy Tokyo's resident "Love in Japan" columnist, Hilary Keyes, answers anonymous questions from readers on everything from dating in Japan to women’s health issues.
-Got a question you'd like to ask Hilary?
-Email it to editorial@gplusmedia.com with the subject "Ask Hilary."

 During the last year, our sex life has gotten out of control.
 We go through these roller coasters of either having sex all the time or having none at all.
 Right now we’re in the middle of a month-long dry spell.
-Neither of us has any physical issues (perfect health checks this year!) we both work long hours like everybody else, but otherwise, we are fine.
+Neither of us has any physical issues (perfect health checks this year!).
+We both work long hours like everybody else, but otherwise, we are fine.

 I’m tired of dealing with this.
-I know it’s not healthy, but when I talk to my married friends they say that it’s just normal for sex to drop off, or they tell me that in Japan sexless marriages are normal.
+I know it’s not healthy, but when I talk to my married friends, they say that it’s just normal for sex to drop off.
+Or, they tell me that in Japan sexless marriages are normal.
 I don’t want that, and I don’t think my boyfriend does either.
 How do I break this cycle?
-Is there something either of us can do to even things out again? – Sorta Sexless In Tokyo
+Is there something either of us can do to even things out again?

-Dear Sexless In Tokyo,
+Dear Sorta Sexless In Tokyo,

 Judging from your email alone, it sounds like you both are attracted to each other and are capable of initiating and enjoying sex.
-But, you said that eventually “sex gets boring” and you don’t want to initiate, which means if your boyfriend doesn’t initiate it, it doesn’t happen.
-It sounds like you’re both getting stuck in the same old routine of sex—in other words, you have established a certain rhythm that is easy and satisfying in the moment, but gets boring quickly.
+But you said that eventually, “sex gets boring,” and you don’t want to initiate, which means if your boyfriend doesn’t initiate it, it doesn’t happen.
+It sounds like you’re both getting stuck in the same old routine of sex—in other words, you have established a certain rhythm that is easy and satisfying in the moment but gets boring quickly.

-One way to resolve this requires two discussions: one with yourself and one with your partner.
 You’re the one that says sex gets boring—why or how is it boring?
-Is it not satisfying your physical needs, emotional needs, both, neither?
+Is it not satisfying your physical needs, emotional needs, or both?
 What would make it more satisfying in whichever area is lacking?
-Do you have something you want to bring into the bedroom in terms of fantasy, toys, or positions that would fix the issue in the long term for you?
+Do you have something you want to bring into the bedroom in terms of fantasy, toys or positions that would fix the issue in the long term for you?

 When you both have figured out what your sex life is missing, your next step is to work on bringing that missing element back into the bedroom.